QUESTION: Why Should YOU Hide God's Word In Your Heart

-Is it possible for a righteous person to live in such a way that he is not walking in wickedness but is obeying God?
+Is it possible for a righteous person to successfully resist the devil and live in such a way that he is not walking in wickedness but is obeying God?
 In other words, is it possible for a person who has been born again to keep himself pure and spiritually clean in this sin-filled world rampant with evil people, demons and false teachings?
 The answer is a definite yes, according to Scripture.
 You can live holy and keep yourself pure.
+You can resist the devil.
+You can keep God's word!I know your deeds.
+See, I have placed before you an open door that no one can shut.
+I know that you have little strength, yet you have kept my word and have not denied my name.
+(Rev 3:8)Therefore, my dear friends, as you have always obeyed--not only in my presence, but now much more in my absence--continue to work out your salvation with fear and trembling, (Phil 2:12)

 1. We are told to resist the devil (the Tempter) and he will flee: